Why is the price of oil soaring around the world?

 “The main challenge for us as society, for politics and for business is how to continue to provide reliable and affordable energy to keep the economy running today, while at the same time investing in and planning the transition to a low-energy future. fossil fuel,” says Finley.

-“There is one thing that has become clear with the covid-19 pandemic.
-Last year, we saw the biggest drop in CO² emissions in history, but no one wants to repeat that experience because it was driven by the biggest drop in the world economy since World War II. it’s not the best way to reduce CO²”, he concludes.
+“There is one thing that became clear with the pandemic of Covid-19.
+Last year, we saw the biggest drop in CO² emissions in history, but no one wants to repeat that experience because it was driven by the biggest drop in the world economy since World War II.
+This is not the best way to reduce CO²”, he concludes.